simphotonics/lazy_memo/README.md

 should instead use the classes `LazyList<T>`, `LazySet<T>`, and `LazyMap<K, V>`.
 These classes cache a collection and return an *unmodifiable view* of the collection.

-It is often useful to declare *lazy* variables using Darts *late* modifier since it makes it possible to initialize e.g. a final instance variables at the point of definition.

 ------